euro-hpc-pl/SpinGlassPEPS.jl/docs/src/intro.md

 Finally, the low-energy spectrum is calculated with:
 ```@julia
 sol, schmidts = low_energy_spectrum(ctr, search_params, merge_strategy)
-sol2 = unpack_droplets(sol, T(2))
+droplets = unpack_droplets(sol, T(2))
-ig_states = decode_potts_hamiltonian_state.(Ref(potts_h), sol2.states)
+ig_states = decode_potts_hamiltonian_state.(Ref(potts_h), droplets.states)
 ```
 This function returns the Solution structure `sol` along with the `schmidts` - smallest retained singular value of boundary MPSs.
 In the Solution structure one can find not only states with the lowest energy, their probabilities and largest probability discarded during the search, but also spin-glass droplets build on the top of the low energy state.
 To reconstruct the low-energy spectrum from identified localized excitation one can use `unpack_droplets` function.
-In the `Solution` structure, we store the states build from Pottts variables of higher dimensions.
+In the `Solution` structure, we store the states build from Potts variables of higher dimensions.
 To return to binary Ising spins, the Potts states are decoded using the `decode_potts_hamiltonian_state` function.

 ### Expected output
-The output of this example should print the best energy found during the optimization:
+The output of this example should print number of droplets found during each transformation and the best energy found during the optimization:

 ```@julia
 println("Best energy found: $(ground)")